Hudson, Quebec: Events and tourist attractions

 Notable annual events in Hudson include the Hudson Street Fair, the Hudson Yacht Club Labour Day Regatta, the FruitBowl Regatta (North America's most well-attended youth sailing event), Canada Day festivities, Shiver Fest (a winter carnival), the Turn on the Lights Festival, the Hudson & Region Studio Tour, the Home & Gardens Tour, the Hudson Festival of Canadian Film, the Santa Claus Parade and (as of 2010) the St. Patrick's Day Parade.

 Hudson Yacht Club

-The Hudson Yacht Club (HYC) is a boating and social club founded in 1909 on the shores of Lake of Two Mountains (Lac des Deux Montagnes).
-The club annually hosts the "FruitBowl" regatta for young sailors and the Labour Day Regatta for its general membership and visitors.
+The Hudson Yacht Club (HYC) is a private boating and social club founded in 1909 on the shores of Lake of Two Mountains (Lac des Deux Montagnes).

+The club annually hosts the "FruitBowl" regatta, often attended by 100+ young sailors from the Optimist class, ILCA (with the most popular being the ILCA 6), and Club 420 class.

+The yacht club is also famous for its annual Labour Day Regatta, held since 1947, attended by larger monohull sailboats.
+The competition is characterized by the long-distance leg, starting at the Île aux Tourtes Bridge and sailing up the Ottawa River to the Pointe aux Anglais lighthouse.
+The finish line is at the T-pier at HYC, where the race committee boat (RC) is anchored.

+In 2023, the Hudson Yacht Club was selected to host the 2024 Canadian Optimist Championship, where 129 athletes attended (90 of whom were in the Optimist Championship Fleet, therefore eligible for various international regattas, such as Opti Worlds, Optimist European Championship, Optimist North American Championship, and Optimist South American Championship).

 The HYC has published two retrospectives: Hudson Yacht Club: Seventy-Fifth Anniversary Year in 1984 and Our Spirit Lives On: A Celebration of Hudson Yacht Club's First 100 Years, 1909-2009 in 2009.